Unlock the power of alternative medicine

 • Intervention details (name, dose/sessions, start date)

-• Review date (4–8 weeks) and stop rules (no improvement, worsening, or adverse events)
+• Review date (4–8 weeks) and stop rules (no improvement, worsening or adverse events)

 • Contact details for your GP/specialist and the practitioner

-Keep your GP informed so every complementary alternative medicine choice complements — not conflicts with — ongoing care.
+Keep your GP informed so every complementary medicine choice complements — not conflicts with — ongoing care.
 Personalised guidance focuses on low‑risk, higher‑value options while avoiding common pitfalls and unnecessary expense.

 Conclusion

-Key takeaways
+Key takeaways — actionable steps

-• Watch for red flags (claims to cure serious disease, pressure to stop prescribed medicines, secrecy about ingredients) and return promptly to conventional care if symptoms worsen.
+5. Watch for red flags (claims to cure serious disease, pressure to stop prescribed medicines, secrecy about ingredients) and return promptly to conventional care if symptoms worsen.

 When combined with careful monitoring and good communication with your healthcare team, complementary approaches can add comfort and improve quality of life without disrupting core care.